Other Resources >

-Grease from cooking collects on the tiles behind our hob, and it is extremely difficult to remove.
-This is a problem we have not solved, so do let us know if you have a solution, which ideally does not involve corrosive substances.
+Grease from cooking collects on the tiles behind our gas hob, and if left it can be extremely difficult to remove.

 If you have a long haired pet, it is important to inspect the roller brush occasionally to check that it has not become clogged with hairs.
 If necessary cut the hair to remove.

 If your vacuum cleaner loses suction, check the bag and read the manual to see if there is a filter that needs to be cleaned occasionally.

 Blocked sinks and basins

 Bathroom basins can get blocked by a combination of greasy sludge and hair.
 It is much easier to deal with the problem before the the outlet is completely blocked.
 Regular use of an L shaped piece of wire to hook out hair and dislodge sludge, followed by flush with hot water will help prevent blockages.
 Sometimes follow up with use of a plunger if the outlet is running slowly.

 Occasionally it may be necessary to undo the trap and empty built-up sludge into a bucket below.
 Poke with wire to dislodge matted hair and other debris.

 Our kitchen drainer sink blocked and we found it necessary manually to unscrew and clear the U bend.
 Fat and fine soil had combined to form a hard paste completely blocking the U bend.
 Flushing regulary with hot water and washing up liquid will help to keep the outlet clear.

 Pouring Bicarbonate of Soda powder down the sink and leaving to soak in the U bend overnight, followed by hot 50% white vinegar solution can help reduce fatty deposits but we have found pouring washing soda crystals down the sink has had little effect; ditto the use of HG (biological) kitchen drain unblocker.